DuoSRX/yeeboy/README.md

 * Dr Mario
 * Tetris
+* Super Mario Land

-## Games that boot but are unplayble
+## Games that boot but are glitchy/unplayble

 * Pokemon Red